 PinyinTones shows up in the Language Band, which appears by default at the bottom-right of your taskbar.
 It registers itself as a

 Japanese text service (more on this later).
 To use PinyinTones:

 - Open the program you wish to type into.

 - Cycle through the languages by pressing Alt + LeftShift until the two-letter language code reads "JP."

 - Make sure the PinyinTones icon is the selected text service.
 The icon for PinyinTones is the character ǚ -- the "u" character, with an umlaut, with a caron (third-tone mark).
 Try typing

 In Windows 7 and Windows Vista, each program is associated with an input method.
 Thus, if you wish to type toned Pinyin into multiple programs, you will have to switch to PinyinTones for each program that you open.

 How to Use on Windows 10 and Windows 8.x

 - Press WindowsKey + Spacebar to bring up the input selector.

-In Windows 8, the input method is associated with the user session.
-Once you switch to PinyinTones, the setting sticks for all the programs you open.
+In Windows 10 and 8.x, the input method is associated with the user session.
+Once you switch to PinyinTones, the setting applies to all programs you have open.
 This includes desktop applications, as well as Windows Store applications.